jazorhe/GD50-legend-of-zelda/README.md

     -   [x] [World: `Doorway.lua`, `Dungeon.lua` and `Room.lua`](#world-doorwaylua-dungeonlua-and-roomlua)

--   [x] [Regaining Health](#regaining-health): Implement hearts that sometimes drop from enemies at random, which will heal the player for a full heart when picked up (consumed).
+-   [x] [**Regaining Health**](#regaining-health): Implement hearts that sometimes drop from enemies at random, which will heal the player for a full heart when picked up (consumed).

--   [ ] [Pots and Carrying Pots](#pots-and-carrying-pots): Add pots to the game world (from the tile sheet) at random that the player can pick up, at which point their animation will change to reflect them carrying the pot (shown in the character sprite sheets).
+-   [ ] [**Pots and Carrying Pots**](#pots-and-carrying-pots): Add pots to the game world (from the tile sheet) at random that the player can pick up, at which point their animation will change to reflect them carrying the pot (shown in the character sprite sheets).
 The player should not be able to swing their sword when in this state.

--   [ ] [Throwing Pots](#throwing-pots): When carrying a pot, the player should be able to throw the pot.
+-   [ ] [**Throwing Pots**](#throwing-pots): When carrying a pot, the player should be able to throw the pot.
 When thrown, the pot will travel in a straight line based on where the player is looking.
 When it collides with a wall, travels more than four tiles, or collides with an enemy, it should disappear.
 When it collides with an enemy, it should do 1 point of damage to that enemy as well.

 <br>